 If you lived in Columbia in the early 90s you knew what Bull Street was, even if in a vague way.
-That’s where they sent crazy people to live because they were too crazy to function in society.
+That’s where they sent crazy people to live because they were too crazy to function in society, people said.
 And as a kid, what that might even mean is pretty unfathomable.
-The kid that likes school, that’s about as far as crazy goes to the elementary school aged.
 Then quietly, sometime between then and now Bull Street closed its facilities.

 On August 3rd, 2013 at 9 a.m., we met at the boarded up entrance to the Babcock Building, the stately, columned one that greets you after driving down the magnolia lined drive.

 There were no trespassing signs everywhere, and we were instructed not to touch or go into anything.